awsdocs/aws-app-mesh-user-guide/doc_source/gateway-routes.md

 1. Choose **Virtual gateways** in the left navigation\.

 1. Choose the virtual gateway that you want to associate a new gateway route with\.
 If none are listed, then you need to [create a virtual gateway](virtual_gateways.md#create-virtual-gateway) first\.
+**Important**
 You can only create a gateway route for a virtual gateway that your account is listed as the **Resource owner** of\.

 1. In the **Gateway routes** table, choose **Create gateway route**\.